-Avonworth School District (http://www.avonworth.k12.pa.us/pages/Avonworth_School_District), in conjunction with LUMA Institute (https://www.luma-institute.com/) and the Pittsburgh Center for the Arts (http://center.pfpca.org/), will deliver a three-day, peer learning experience that combines Project-Based Learning (PBL), Design Thinking and Arts Integration–July 19-21, 2016.
-Participants will bring an initial project idea and leave with a developed idea for a PBL solution.
-The workshop will equip teachers across the region to scale innovative practices that do not require a large budget to implement.
+Avonworth School District, in conjunction with LUMA Institute and the Pittsburgh Center for the Arts will deliver a two-and-half day, peer learning experience that combines Project-Based Learning (PBL), Design Thinking and Arts Integration July 11-13, 2017, at Avonworth High School.
+Participants will learn new tools in design thinking and the arts to workshop ideas for developing authentic PBL units.
+Studio A will equip teachers across the region to scale innovative practices that do not require a large budget to implement.
 Teachers will build skills and knowledge to develop interdisciplinary, project-based lessons/units to engage students in meaningful learning and in applying 21st century skills.
-Participants will learn about LUMA’s modular approach to Design Thinking as a driver of PBL.
-They will also learn how to integrate the Arts in the context of PBL.
-Because of the interdisciplinary nature of PBL, we encourage teaching teams, but individuals will gain the tools they will need to implement authentic PBL units.

 A nominal non-refundable fee of $50 will be charged to secure a commitment to attend the three-day summer institute.
 A lite breakfast and lunch will be provided each day.
 This innovative regional teacher workshop is made possible by the generous support of the Grable Foundation.

 Act 48 hours will be granted to those who complete the full three-day workshop.